Gladys Maccabe: Work

-Much of Gladys' work is concerned with the depiction of gatherings of people, whether at race meetings, a fair or market, on the beach or in a shop.
+Much of Maccabe's work is concerned with the depiction of gatherings of people, whether at race meetings, a fair or market, on the beach or in a shop.
 She has also painted flowers, still lifes, and a variety of abstract works.
-Both Gladys and her husband were skilled musicians who travelled across Ulster delivering lectures, combining live painting with live music.
-Gladys played piano whilst Max played violin.
+Both Maccabe and her husband were skilled musicians who travelled across Ulster delivering lectures, combining live painting with live music.
+Maccabe played piano whilst Max played violin.

-During the height of The Troubles in Northern Ireland in 1969, Gladys was moved to depict the scenes she saw around her at that time.
+During the height of The Troubles in Northern Ireland in 1969, Maccabe was moved to depict the scenes she saw around her at that time.
 In October 1969 four of her paintings were included in the annual exhibition of the Royal Institute of Oil Painters in London with whom she had shown since 1957.
 These paintings were entitled Barricades, Blazing Warehouse, Petrol Bomb Sequel and Funeral of a Victim.
 Several of her works were included in the centenary exhibition of the Royal Institute of Oil Painters in 1982.
 At the time she was the Institute's only Irish member.
 Maccabe was inducted into the National Self-Portrait of Ireland Collection in the spring of 1986.

 In 1989, a retrospective exhibition of her work was held at The George Gallery, Dublin.
 Entitled Gladys Maccabe, A Lifetime of Art, The Retrospective, the exhibition featured paintings dating from 1935 to 1989.
 She has also exhibited at the Paris Salon, the Royal Scottish Academy, the Royal Hibernian Academy, Oireachtas, and the Irish Exhibition of Living Art.
 She was a member of the Water Colour Society of Ireland.

 Awards

-In 1961 Gladys was elected a Member of the Royal Institute of Oil Painters.
+In 1961 Maccabe was elected a Member of the Royal Institute of Oil Painters.
 The Academia Italia delle Arte e del Lavoro awarded Maccabe a gold medal in 1979.
 The following year she was awarded an Honorary MA degree by the Queen's University Belfast.
 She was also an Honorary Academician of the Royal Ulster Academy, a Fellow of the Royal Society of Arts, and has received many other accolades including the 1984 World Culture Prize.
-Gladys was appointed a Member of the Order of the British Empire (MBE) for services to the arts by Her Majesty Queen Elizabeth II on 21 November 2000.
-A Blue Plaque commemorating Gladys was unveiled at her studio at 17, Stranmillis Road, Belfast in May 2023.
+Maccabe was appointed a Member of the Order of the British Empire (MBE) for services to the arts by Her Majesty Queen Elizabeth II on 21 November 2000.
+A Blue Plaque commemorating Maccabe was unveiled at her studio at 17, Stranmillis Road, Belfast in May 2023.

 Death and legacy

-Gladys Maccabe spent her final years in River House in Newcastle and Wood Lodge in Castlewellan.
+Maccabe spent her final years in River House in Newcastle and Wood Lodge in Castlewellan.
 She died on 22 February 2018, just a few months short of her one-hundredth birthday.
-Gladys is survived by her son Christopher, her daughter-in-law Jenny, three grandchildren and ten great-grandchildren.
-Her husband Max predeceased her by eighteen years, and her son Hugh died in 2017.

 Examples of her work are in The Ulster Museum, The Royal Ulster Academy, The Arts Council of Ireland Collection, Arts Council of Northern Ireland, The Imperial War Museum, The National Self-Portrait Collection of Ireland, National Gallery of Ireland, and many other permanent collections.